Closures and Callbacks

 How to implement closures, function pointers, and callback systems in SBBE IR.

 SBBE has no built-in closure type.
 Closures are lowered by the frontend into a function pointer paired with an environment pointer, using calli for the indirect call.
-This guide shows the common patterns.
+This guide walks through the lowering from simple function pointers to full closures with captured variables.

 Simple function pointers